eclipse-tractusx/eclipse-tractusx.github.io/docs/release/trg-0/trg-7-4.md

 Eclipse Tractus-X is an open source project hosted by the Eclipse Foundation licensed under the [Apache License 2.0](https://spdx.org/licenses/Apache-2.0).
 The legal obligations of the content must be observed in all forms of which the content is available.

 This page contains information about legal obligations and checks of your 3rd party content.
-The reference is always the [Eclipse Foundation Project Handbook](https://www.eclipse.org/projects/handbook/#ip-third-party).
+The source of truth is always the [Eclipse Foundation Project Handbook](https://www.eclipse.org/projects/handbook/#ip-third-party).

 :::info

-The requirements described here must be met for each contribution.
+The requirements described here **must** be met for each contribution.

 :::